-Response: The Transportation Letter and narrative discusse the possibility of future driveway consolidation with the property to the east.
-The existing driveway to the east would be the appropriate location for a shared driveway as it is aligned with 6th Street whereas the eastern driveway on our site is proposed offset from 6th Street.
-Therefore, an access easement on our site is unnecessary and inappropriate.
-The applicant would not object to a condition requiring this property to allow its eastern driveway to be realigned to form a shared driveway configuration (i.e., with a "Y" north of the Willamette Falls Drive right-of-way) as part of a future redevelopment of the "2500 Building" site, provided that the required permitting and construction would be the responsibility of the redeveloper of that property.
+Provide a concept design to illustrate how the driveway consolidation with the adjacent property to the east works so an appropriate cross access easement and temporary future construction easement can be provided.

+Response: As previously noted, the applicant would not object to a condition requiring this property to allow its eastern driveway to be realigned to form a shared driveway configuration (i.e., with a "Y" north of the Willamette Falls Drive right-of-way) as part of a future redevelopment of the "2500 Building" site, provided that the required permitting and construction would be the responsibility of the redeveloper of that property.
+The shared driveway exhibit (the map labeled as Exhibit E in the Transportation Impact Letter) has been annotated to illustrate the proposed driveway location; the possible future shared driveway location; the possible future connection to the shared driveway; and the area where construction easements may be necessary to build the driveway connection.